niklim7/Portable-Contest-Logging-Laptop-Setup/README.md

 Connectivity: Internet (Wi-Fi/Bluetooth) is not required; focus is on un-assisted contesting.

-Nice-to-Have: CAT control for frequency/mode logging.

-3. Solution: Hardware & Software Stack
+3. Solution: Hardware & Software Architecture

 Hardware

 Laptop: HP EliteBook 840 G2 (i5-5300U, 16GB RAM, 240GB SSD).
-Specs are overkill, but it's a robust multi-use machine.

 Battery: New official HP extended battery.

-Radio Interface: A custom-built USB to Serial (FTDI) interface with an optoisolator.
-The optoisolator is critical to prevent noise transfer from the laptop's switched-mode power supply to the radio's sensitive receiver.
+Radio Interface: Custom-built USB to Serial (FTDI) interface with an optoisolator to prevent noise transfer from the laptop to the radio.

-Software Stack
+Operating System & TUI Stack (The Minimalist Architecture)

-Operating System: Debian 13 (Trixie), configured to boot into a headless TTY (terminal) environment to conserve maximum power.
+Architecture: Void Linux (musl), utilizing the runit init system for maximum efficiency.
+System configured to boot into a headless TTY environment.

-Desktop Environment: XFCE (available via startx but not loaded by default).

-Logging Software:

-yfktest: (by Fabian Kurz, DJ5CW) A minimal, powerful contest logger written in Perl.
-It runs directly in the terminal and uses almost no resources.

-tlf: An alternative logger (written in C) to be tested for even greater resource efficiency.

-Terminal Environment: tmux (terminal multiplexer) is used to create a minimal "dashboard," splitting the screen into multiple terminal instances (e.g., one for the logger, one for system monitoring).

-System Monitoring: btop (resource monitor) running in a separate tmux pane.

-Power Management: TLP (Linux power management utility) running to manage battery and CPU frequency scaling.
+Core Workflow: Architected a complete TUI (Text-User Interface) workflow using tmux (session manager) and fbterm (terminal emulator) for a stable, keyboard-driven environment.

+Application Stack: A curated selection of terminal-based tools to fulfill daily driver and contest needs:

+Contest/Logging: yfktest, tlf (compiled from source).

+Daily Use: aerc (Email Client), rbw (Password Manager), w3m (Web Browser), wordgrinder (Word Processor), nnn (File Manager).

-4. Known Issues & Limitations
+4. Technical Achievements & Optimization (NFR Validation)

-CAT Control: This is the main unresolved issue.

-My EGV-9B transceiver does not support CAT.

-My RGO-ONE transceiver's CAT (TS480 protocol) works perfectly in Windows (with OmniRig) but could not be made to cooperate with Hamlib in Linux, despite multiple attempts.
-This integration is beyond my current ability and I hope it will be added by the hamlib team.

-Workaround: The absence of CAT is a low-priority problem.
-In yfktest, the band and frequency can be logged manually by typing them into the callsign field.
-This is an acceptable extra step for an un-assisted, single-band QRP category.
+This section highlights the success in meeting Non-Functional Requirements (NFRs) through low-level system configuration:

+Resource Optimization: Achieved a steady-state power consumption of 5–6 watts, extending battery life for specialized portable operations to over 12 hours.
+This was validated through BIOS/CPU tuning and running a completely headless TTY environment.

+Low-Level Integration: Successfully configured acpid to map laptop keys (Sleep, Volume, Mute) to system functions (amixer), demonstrating competence in hardware event handling and system customization.

+Software Customization: Identified specialized logging software (tlf) not available in the minimal repository and successfully compiled the application from source code, demonstrating control over the entire software delivery pipeline.

+5. Key Technical Challenges & Resolutions

+System stability required significant low-level troubleshooting:

+Service Dependency Debugging: Diagnosed and fixed complex dependency chain issues for services like Bluetooth (dbus -> bluetoothd -> bluez).

+Compiling Dependencies: Solved issues integrating specialized TUI applications (like aerc) with external password management (rbw) to ensure secure, uninterrupted workflow.

+System Fixes: Solved the "corrupted screen" bug on system resume by implementing the tmux refresh-client command, ensuring visual state consistency post-suspend.

-5. Field Test 1: Performance Baseline (HF Championship)
+6. Results & Field Test

-Test Setup: Participated in the HF Championship for ~3 hours in the QRP un-assisted category.

-Environment: Ran the yfktest logger within a minimal tmux session.

-Power Settings:

-Wi-Fi & Bluetooth: OFF

-CPU: Set to "power saving" governor.

-Screen Brightness: 20% for the first hour, 10% for the remaining two.

-Results (Power Consumption):

-Battery went from 50% to 30% in approximately 3 hours.

-btop reported a consistent power draw of 5-6 watts.
+Performance Baseline: Confirmed the setup can run for over 12 hours on a full charge, consuming only ~7% of the battery per hour.

 Conclusion: This setup can run for over 12 hours on a full charge, consuming only ~7% of the battery per hour.
 The requirements have been successfully met.

-6. Field Test 2: Successfully tested during the SSB IARU 1 Field Day in September 2025.
+Successfully tested during the SSB IARU 1 Field Day in September 2025.
 The logger ran FB!

 7. Photos